higaooliveira/higaooliveira/README.md

-### About Me :nerd_face: :computer:
+### Hi There ! :nerd_face: :computer:

-A very passionated Software Engineer with software background, architecting, developing, delivering optimized and scalable products.
+My name is Higor from Brazil (:brazil:), a very passionated Software Engineer with software background, architecting, developing, delivering optimized and scalable products.

 My personal-paradigm when it comes to solving problem is: try to make the complex simple, being an out-of-the-box, non-linear thinker, always trying to preview and visualize dynamic data structures and abstract algorithms.